Updated: Feb 17

-The way a retrovirus hijacks and takes over a cell is reverse transcription.
+The way a retrovirus hijacks and takes over a cell is through reverse transcription.
 When it invades a host cell, the virus produces an enzyme called reverse transcriptase.
 Reverse transcriptase converts viral RNA into proviral DNA: a crucial step for the upcoming phases.
 Using the enzyme, integrase, the newly assembled proviral DNA is then inserted into the host DNA.

 After the new viral DNA is incorporated into the host DNA, transcription and translation occur.
 The genes on the DNA code for viral proteins continue to get manufactured.
 Once there are enough copies of virus proteins and particles, they combine and more fresh viruses assemble.
 Soon enough, the mass amounts of viruses break through the host’s cell membrane and kill the cell.
 The cycle then repeats again with another cell.